Road Trip in KwaZulu Natal

 Unfortunately, many tourists visiting South Africa only come to Cape Town and travel parts of the Garden Route.
 I want to show you the beautiful side of the amazing Natal province.
 As I only had 6 days to spend in Kwa Zulu Natal, I couldn’t experience the mountainside but I am still sure you will get an authentic idea of this beautiful piece of earth.
 Getting around in KwaZulu Natal by public transport is a bit difficult and can be quite expensive, that´s why I got a rental car.

 If you are planning on doing this trip with a rental car then check out Rentalcars.com.
 They check all the top car hire companies at over 53.000 locations to find the best deals for you:

 Here you can find my itinerary for 6 days in KwaZulu Natal

-I started my trip in Durban, which is the largest city in Kwa Zulu Natal and after Cape Town and Johannesburg the third most popular city in South Africa.
+I started my trip in Durban, which is the third largest city in South Africa after Cape Town and Johannesburg and one of the most populated cities in South Africa.
 What is important to know as well is that Durban is Indian influenced, as it has the second largest Indian population after India.

 What to do in Durban: